synechron-finlabs/quorum-maker/README.md

 |/pubkeys|GET|This endpoint returns a list of network participants and their corresponding public keys for populating the contract deployment tab's network participants list|
 |/deployContract|POST|Multiple contracts can be uploaded via multipart file upload through this endpoint.
 The source .sol files are compiled using solc and subsequently deployed.
 The deployment is done either publicly or privately.
 In case of private deployment the public keys of the concerned parties are sent from UI.
 The list of network participants and their corresponding public keys are fetched using a REST API call.
 Error messages that occur from compilation failures are also displayed on UI.
 All the deployed contracts are easily accessible from the UI in the format|

-### Using a different version of Geth/Constellation
+## Using a different version of Geth/Constellation
 If you need to run Quorum Maker with a different version of Geth or Constellation than comes with default docker image, use [Quorum-Maker-Image](https://github.com/synechron-finlabs/quorum-maker-image "Quorum-Maker-Image").
 Create docker image locally and run Quorum Maker again.

 ## Windows/Mac Support

+### Using Docker

 Quorum Maker can be run on Windows/Mac using Docker.
+Some of features may not be available as running natively on Linux.
+Please refer to Docker doccumentation for missing features on Windows/Mac.

+1. Install Docker for Windows/Mac
+1. Install a git client for Windows/Mac (GitBash is recommended on Windows)
+1. Git Clone or download Quorum Maker
+1. Run `$ ./setup.sh` and follow the instructions to setup Quorum Network as explained before in this document.

-Since Docker can not expose bridge network to host on Mac, Quorum Maker automatically exports ports when creating Development/Test network on Mac.
+> Note: Since Docker can not expose bridge network to host on Mac, Quorum Maker automatically exports ports when creating Development/Test network on Mac.

 > Note: If you create a Development/Test Network on Mac, the ports are automatically exported in sequential number, starting 20104, 20204 and so on for each you node created.

-## Vagrant Support.
+### Using Vagrant

-For full support for running using Docker, Quorum Maker provides Vagrant box for Windows/Mac.
+For full support for running on Windows/Mac, Quorum Maker provides Vagrant box.

 1. Install Oracle VirtualBox for Windows/Mac
 2. Install Vagrant for Windows/Mac